 I think there’s no correct answer to this question, as it’s a very individual decision.
 Some people want to stop traveling mid-second trimester, others still go on babymoons in the third trimester and due to a busy schedule this is when I’m going for mine as well.

 Each doctor will tell you different things and will have his own opinion, but medicine changes every year.
-Our mothers were being told to do things with babies that are now considering dangerous.
+Our mothers were being told to do things with babies that are now considered dangerous.
 Doctors in every country have different opinions as well (trust me on this, due to moving I went through a LOT of different doctors).
 You can access all the latest studies for yourself and decide what’s good for you and what isn’t.

 Travel Insurance for Traveling Pregnant

-You might be curious about vaccinations requirements when traveling to certain countries, but truth to be told I’m probably the worst person to ask.
-Simply because due to my psoriasis and medicines I’m taking I can’t really be vaccinated for much.
+You might be curious about vaccination requirements when traveling to certain countries, but truth to be told I’m probably the worst person to ask.
+Simply because due to my psoriasis and the medicines I’m taking I can’t really be vaccinated for much.
 I could, but I might get an opposite reaction and it won’t work anyway, so you should probably ask someone without an autoimmune disease.

 In terms of health/travel insurance, each provided will give you different answers.
 Most insurance companies will cover medical emergencies, but if the baby is born prematurely the birth is not covered.
 Remember to indicate that you’re pregnant when you buy your policy, otherwise, no complications might be covered at all!